玉川大学 研究所

 I am conducting research to clarify the psychological / neural basis of social behavior through experiments that combine economic games and functional brain imaging.
 I am also investigating the effect theory of mind have had on the development of altruistic behavior and sense of fairness via developmental psychology experiments with preschoolers and elementary school students.

-Yasuhiro Tanaka Associate Professor, Ph.D
+Yasuhiro Tanaka Professor, M.D, Ph.D.

-Neuroscience / Artificial Intelligence
+Neuroscience / Data Science

 Recently, several techniques are developed to record massively multiple neuronal populations.
 The activity dynamics of these neuronal populations are highly multidimensional.
 We are attempting to obtain such neuronal population activity with silicon probes or imaging techniques and clarify properties of the activity dynamics by utilizing deep learning and other artificial-intelligence related techniques.
 Our goal is to explain the generative process of animal behavior in terms of neuronal dynamics.

-Tomohiko Takei Associate Professor, Ph.D
+Tomohiko Takei Professor, Ph.D

-Systems neuroscience / Neurophysiology / Computational neuroscience
+Systems neuroscience / Neurophysiology

 We study the neural mechanisms of adaptive motor control of animals and its dysfunction.
 Our approach is multidisciplinary, including i) a large-scale neural recording, ii) artificial neural network, and iii) computational modelling.
 By taking advantage of these diverse techniques, we aim to bridge the levels of hardware (circuits), algorithm (networks) and computation (theories) of motor control, perception and decision making.

-Tetsu Okumura Professor, Ph.D
+Tetsu Okumura Professor, D.D.S, Ph.D.

-in charge of liaison work
+Neuroethology / in charge of liaison work (Industry-government-academia collaboration and Neuroscience Education for K-12)

 Yumiko Muto Associate Professor, Ph.D